 *Additional visit might be required if there is a heavy infestation and the technician advise you.

 The technician will use special respiratory mask and gloves to protect himself from the insecticides.
 Keep in mind that no one else must be present in the property during the moment of treatment .
 There also needs to be "drying" time of 3 hours after the treatment, before the property can be occupied.

 After treatment do not let domestic animals walk on treated surfaces until dry and if bare skin comes into contact whilst wet then wash.
 Do not vacuum the carpeted areas that have been treated for at least two weeks or longer if the room(s) are at low temperature.

 As ‘new’ spiders will constantly be entering the house complete eradication is not usually possible but the treatment will drastically reduce numbers.In some cases two sprays should be sufficient to deal with the problem but often the premises will need an additional spray.
 Any insecticide treatments will only work on clean surfaces.

-The cost to treat a 1-3 bedroom property will be:
+The cost to treat your property will be: